-After five hours of sleep I woke looking and feeling like I had been partying for a week.
-Spent and hour and a half sitting in traffic getting to work – late again – and to top off the day from hell I get pinned under a measly 110kg box squat!!!
+After five hours of sleep, I woke up looking and feeling like I had been partying for a week.
+Spent an hour and a half sitting in traffic getting to work – late again – and to top off the day from hell I get pinned under a measly 110kg box squat!!!
 One minute I’m standing, the next, I’m in a crumpled heap, hunched over like Gollum on a rock…………..

 After two weeks off with the world worst man-flu ever, a shit load of antibiotics and sleepless nights I am back at work and training 4 days a week with an “I got this” attitude.

 However, despite the ‘positive mental attitude’, my body shouted out loud and clear today “You ain’t got nothing mate!” and left me in a heap.

 I normally target my posts at the more “mature” athlete, but, this one relates to everyone.

 No matter how fit you are, how mentally positive you feel, young/old, male/female, you can only push yourself so far before your body says “enough already!!”

 Sometimes taking a step back isn’t admitting you’re weak.

 So what happens when you train?